How Do You Know When Its Time to Put Your Parakeet Down

 Cervical dislocation is NOT constructive if the dislocation occurs far down the neck (figure 2), if the neck isn't stretched lengthwise ("breaking the neck" doesn't make the bird unconscious….it volition die, after several minutes), or if bones are crushed in the process.
 Spinning the bird (referred to sometimes as the "helicopter" method) is unacceptable, and the "broomstick" method is questionable, depending on technique….if you put also much weight on the broomstick, or stand up on it too long, you are causing unnecessary pain and discomfort.
 The technique that works best, and is recommended by veterinarians and welfare associations is as follows:

-• Hold the bird by the legs, tight to your trunkposition
+- Hold the bird by the legs, tight to your trunk

 Decapitation